SalishSeaCast/SalishSeaCmd/docs/subcommands.rst

 :kbd:`deflate` Sub-command
 ==========================

-The :command:`salishsea deflate` command deflates the variables in netCDF files using the Lempel-Ziv compression algorithm to reduce the size of the file on disk.
+The :command:`deflate` sub-command deflates the variables in netCDF files using the Lempel-Ziv compression algorithm to reduce the size of the file on disk.
 It is provided by the `NEMO-Cmd`_ package.
 Please use: